TransparentSelf/transparentself.github.io/_posts/2022-05-03-Karriverzum.md

 ![LandingPagePreto](/assets/img/LandingPagePreto.png)

-**Or check out the interactive version in Figma here** 👉 [Figma Pretotype_HU](https://www.figma.com/proto/5eGASZat7L6T7sNebvcwrk/Prototype?page-id=0%3A1&node-id=563%3A333&viewport=241%2C48%2C0.21&scaling=scale-down&starting-point-node-id=563%3A455) NOTE: if you click or tap anywhere on the page the interactions will light up.
+**Or check out the complete interactive experience in Figma here** ➡️ [Figma Pretotype_HU](https://www.figma.com/proto/5eGASZat7L6T7sNebvcwrk/Prototype?page-id=0%3A1&node-id=563%3A333&viewport=241%2C48%2C0.21&scaling=scale-down&starting-point-node-id=563%3A455) ⬅️ NOTE: if you click or tap anywhere on the page the interactions will light up❗

 <br />
 <br />